YMCA in South Australia: General Secretaries and CEO's

-1905 - 1916 H.A Wheeler.
+1905–1916 H. A. Wheeler.
 Wheeler was a capable administrator who adapted the programmes and emphasis to the times.
 Much of the evangelical work was dropped to focus on the work with young men.
 In 1908 Wheeler left for two years to work with the YMCA in America.
-This forged a link with North American YMCA's and more modern methods of physical development and a rapid development of membership.
+This forged a link with North American YMCAs and more modern methods of physical development and a rapid development of membership.
 An employment department was formed in 1912 fulfilling an important social welfare role especially for young male migrants.
-At the outbreak of WW1 Wheeler took the initiative in promoting a nation-wide War Services Y.M.C.A. organisation and later was placed in charge of all Australian War Services in the European Zone.
-WW1 saw the Adelaide YMCA support YMCA staff overseas as evidenced by a letter to Wheeler from Menza camp Egypt by Col S Price Weir OC 10th battalion. by1916 The army Department was the largest work done by the Adelaide YMCA with operations at Mitcham, Cheltenham, Balaklava, Murray Bridge, Torrens Island, Gawler.
+At the outbreak of WWI Wheeler took the initiative in promoting a nation-wide War Services Y.M.C.A. organisation and later was placed in charge of all Australian War Services in the European Zone.
+WWI saw the Adelaide YMCA support YMCA staff overseas as evidenced by a letter to Wheeler from Menza camp Egypt by Col. S. Price Weir, OC, 10th battalion.
+By 1916, the army department was the largest work done by the Adelaide YMCA with operations at Mitcham, Cheltenham, Balaklava, Murray Bridge, Torrens Island, Gawler.
 The YMCA provided comfort, counselling and recreation to the troops.
 YMCA war services were funded by public donation and during this time in South Australia £199,185 was raised.